 Prices and Popularity

-Designed in an era when styles were growing increasingly heavy and ornate, Shaker furniture's lean lines and unembellished surfaces seem especially modern - even familiar - to contemporary eyes.
-Though technically this would fall into the category of 'country furniture,' Shaker pieces are so carefully crafted they look not rough-hewn, but quite sophisticated.
+Designed in an era when styles were growing increasingly heavy and ornate, Shaker furniture's lean lines and unembellished surfaces seem especially modern and even familiar to contemporary eyes.
+Though technically this style would fall into the category of 'country furniture,' Shaker pieces are so carefully crafted they look not rough-hewn, but quite sophisticated.
+Designers such as Gustav Stickley, modernist Charles Eames, and George Nakashima acknowledged the influence of Shaker style on their work.